 5 stars all the way.
 I cannot say enough how much I was impressed by the way my case was represented.
 Carolyn and Seth did a fantastic job of making sure everything was taken care of thoroughly and quickly…

 Our firm’s co-founding partner Seth Anderson has been recognized by numerous legal organizations for the results he has achieved for his clients.
-He has been named a lifetime member of the Million Dollar Advocates Forum and has been recognized as a Texas Super Lawyer by Thomson Reuters since 2013.
+He has been named a lifetime member of the Million Dollar Advocates Forum and has been recognized as a Texas Super Lawyer by Thomson Reuters this year, and every year since 2013.

-After an accident, many victims find themselves confused as to how they may proceed to filing a personal injury claim to recover compensation for their injuries and losses.
-Although some people try to handle the claims process themselves, there are many benefits to hiring an attorney to assist you during this time:
+After an accident, many victims may be unsure about how to file a personal injury claim or what is needed to recover compensation for their injuries and losses.
+Although some people try to handle the claims process alone, there are many benefits to hiring an attorney to assist you during this time:

-- Your main priority after an accident should be focusing on your health and recovering from your injury.
-This includes seeking medical attention to treat your injuries and ensure you make the fastest recovery possible.
+- Focusing on your health and recovering from your injury should be your main priority.
+This includes seeking immediate medical attention to treat your injuries and to help ensure you make the fastest recovery possible.

-- By hiring an attorney, you will have much more time to focus on your health and recovering from your injuries.
-Your Fort Worth personal injury attorney will handle nearly every aspect of your personal injury claim and will keep you updated and informed throughout the process.
+- Hiring an attorney to manage your claim takes that worry off your plate, giving you more time to focus on your medical care and recovering from your injuries.
+Your Fort Worth injury attorney will handle nearly every aspect of your personal injury claim and will keep you updated and informed throughout the legal process.

-- A successful personal injury claim is often built on supporting evidence that shows your injury was caused by the at-fault party’s negligence.
-During an investigation, a lawyer will collect strong evidence that helps to establish the value of your claim and the at-fault party’s liability.
+- A successful personal injury claim is built on supporting evidence.
+Your attorney will investigate your accident, gathering strong evidence to establish your injury was caused by the at-fault party’s negligence.
+He or she will also use this evidence, along with multiple other factors, to determine the full value of your claim.

 - Our Fort Worth personal injury attorneys are prepared to investigate your claim by:

 - Taking or obtaining pictures from the accident scene

 - Photographing your injury